millelog/carbon-storage-tool/README.md

    - Start the development server: `npm run dev`

 4. Backend Setup:
-   - Open the project in Visual Studio Code
-   - Ensure you have the Python extension installed
-   - Setup python environment: `python -m venv .venv && source .venv/bin/activate`
+   - Navigate to the `backend` directory
+   - Create and activate a virtual environment
    - Install dependencies: `pip install -r requirements.txt`
-   - Use the provided `launch.json` configuration to start the backend server
+   - Start the backend server: `uvicorn main:app --reload`

-5. Access the application at `http://localhost:5173` (or the port specified by Vite)
+5. Access the application at `http://localhost:5173`

 ## Production Deployment

-Production deployment is handled using Docker Compose.

-1. Ensure Docker and Docker Compose are installed on your production server
+1. Ensure Docker and Docker Compose are installed on your production server.

 2. Set up environment variables:
+   - Update `.env` files in `frontend` and `backend` directories with production values
-   - Create a `.env` file in the root directory
+   - Ensure `POSTGRES_PASSWORD` is set in the frontend's deployment environment
-   - Add production-specific variables (`POSTGRES_PASSWORD`)

 3. Build and run with Docker Compose:
    ```
    docker-compose up --build
    ```

-4. Access the application at the specified production URL

-## Features
+## New Features

-- Interactive mapping of potential carbon storage sites
-- Geospatial data visualization using Leaflet
-- Dynamic layer selection and rendering
-- Backend API for processing geodatabase files
+- In-memory caching for improved performance

-## Tech Stack

-- Frontend: React, TypeScript, Vite, Leaflet, shadcn UI
-- Backend: FastAPI, GeoPandas
-- Database: PostgreSQL with PostGIS (for future implementations)
-- Containerization: Docker (for production)
+- Support for multiple geometry types (Point, LineString, Polygon)
+- Layer-specific styling in the frontend
+- Detailed property information display for each feature

 ## Project Structure

-- `frontend/`: React application code
+- `frontend/`: React application with Leaflet integration
-- `backend/`: FastAPI application code
+- `backend/`: FastAPI application with PostgreSQL and PostGIS
-- `.vscode/launch.json`: VS Code launch configurations for development
 - `docker-compose.yml`: Production deployment configuration

 ## Environment Variables

-- Development:
-  - `DEV_GDB`: Path to the development geodatabase file
-  - `VITE_API_URL`: Backend API URL for development (typically http://localhost:8000)

-- Production:
-  - `PROD_GDB`: Path to the production geodatabase file
-  - `POSTGRES_PASSWORD`: Database password for production
-  - `VITE_API_URL`: Backend API URL for production
+Refer to `.env.example` files in `frontend` and `backend` directories for required variables.

 ## Troubleshooting

-- For development issues, check VS Code's Debug Console and terminal output
-- For production, review Docker Compose logs: `docker-compose logs`
+- Check application logs for errors
+- Verify database connections and PostGIS setup
-- Ensure all required environment variables are set correctly for each environment
+- Ensure all environment variables are correctly set

-- Verify that the geodatabase file paths are correct for your environment
+For more detailed information, refer to the README files in the `frontend` and `backend` directories.